WPDevelopers/notificationx/docs/extensions/elementor.md

-- Because `From` defines no visible `get_data()`/submission hook in this repo, verifying the `elementor_form` source end-to-end requires `notificationx-pro` to be present and active — this free-plugin class alone will register the module/error-messaging but will not populate entries.
+- Because `From` defines no visible `get_data()`/submission hook in this repo, verifying the `elementor_form` source end-to-end requires `notificationx-pro` to be present and active — this free-plugin class alone will register the module/error-messaging but will not populate entries (confirmed against `notificationx-pro/includes/Extensions/Elementor/From.php`, whose `new_record()` on `elementor_pro/forms/new_record` performs the capture).
-  _TODO: verify_ against `notificationx-pro` source if/when available.
 - `FormWidget` and `CountdownWidget` are easy to confuse with `From` because they live in the same directory and both mention "form" — but they operate on completely different pipelines (`popup-submit` REST route vs. the